Areas of Leicester: Buy-to-Let Property Investment Hotspots

 The west side of Leicester is close to the M1 making it especially good for those who need motorway access.
 There are also large business parks close by providing lots of jobs.
 It’s an area which most appeals to families with suburbs including Glenfield, Thorpe Astley, Braunstone Town and Braunstone estate itself, a large post-war social housing estate.

 Investors might expect yields here of 4% based on LE3, but less in LE19 with 3%.

 Average House Price: £200,000-£260,000

-North and northeast Leicester contains a mix of property types, from cheap to pricey, so there are opportunities to be had here for property investors whatever their budget.
+North and northeast Leicester contain a mix of property types, from cheap to pricey, so there are opportunities to be had here for property investors whatever their budget.
 It has inner-city suburbs including Highfields and St. Matthews, some of which are quite deprived.
-Beaumont Leys is a vast housing estate with its own large shopping centre and made up of several districts.
+Beaumont Leys is a vast housing estate with its own large shopping centre and is made up of several districts.
 Further out Thurmaston and Birstall are mid-priced residential areas while Groby and Anstey are popular villagey locations with great access to the city and M1.

 Property investors could expect a yield of 3% based on LE5 and 4% based on LE4.

 The Southern Suburbs